anr-bmbf-pivot/draft-lenders-dns-cbor/draft-lenders-dns-cbor.md

 ## DNS Responses {#sec:responses}

-DNS responses are encoded of CBOR arrays of up to 4 CBOR arrays.
+DNS responses are encoded as array of CBOR arrays containing up to 4 entries.

-If only 1 array is contained then this is the answer section represented as an array of one or more DNS Resource Record (see {{sec:rr}}).
+If only 1 array is included, then this is the DNS answer section represented as an array of one or more DNS Resource Records (see {{sec:rr}}).

-2 arrays are a question section and an answer section: The question section is encoded like a DNS query as specified in {{sec:queries}}, the answer section are represented as an array of one or more DNS Resource Records (see {{sec:rr}})
+If 2 arrays are included, then the first entry is a question section and the second entry is an answer section.
+The question section is encoded like a DNS query as specified in
+{{sec:queries}}, the answer section is represented as an array of one or more DNS Resource Records (see {{sec:rr}}).

-3 arrays are a question section, an answer section, and an additional section (TBD: back choice to favor additional section by empirical data).
-Again, the question section is encoded like a DNS query as specified in {{sec:queries}} and both answer and additional section are represented each as an array of one or more DNS Resource Records (see {{sec:rr}}).
+If 3 arrays are included, then the first section is a question section, the second an answer section, and the third an additional section (TBD: back choice to favor additional section by empirical data).
+Again, the question section is encoded like a DNS query as specified in
+{{sec:queries}} and both answer and additional sections are represented each as an array of one or more DNS Resource Records (see {{sec:rr}}).

-Lastly, 4 arrays are a question section, an answer section, an authority section, and an additional section (TBD: back by empirical data).
-They follow the specification for 3 arrays in the answer: the question section is encoded like a DNS query as specified in {{sec:queries}} and answer, authority, and additional section are represented each as an array of one or more DNS Resource Records (see {{sec:rr}}).
+If 4 arrays are included, then the first section is a question section, the second an answer section, the third an authority section, and the fourth an additional section (TBD: back by empirical data).
+They follow the specification of 3 arrays in the answer.
+The additional authority section is also represented as an array of one or more DNS Resource Records (see
+{{sec:rr}}).

 ~~~ CDDL
 extra-sections = (